airspeed-velocity/asv/docs/source/writing_benchmarks.rst

   `time.time`.
 If not provided, defaults to `timeit.default_timer`.

-  On Windows, `time.clock` has microsecond granularity, but `time.time`‘s granularity is 1/60th of a second.
+  On Windows, `time.clock` has microsecond granularity, but `time.time`'s granularity is 1/60th of a second.
 On Unix, `time.clock` has 1/100th of a second granularity, and `time.time` is much more precise.
 On either platform, `timeit.default_timer` measures wall clock time, not the CPU time.
 This means that other